What is the government’s help to buy scheme?

 - The property you buy must be your only home and you must live in it, as opposed to renting it out

-- You’ll need permission to extend or alter any house you purchase with HTB
+- You’ll need permission to extend or alter any house you purchase with Help to Buy Scheme

 - The scheme is available on new-build properties only

-Once you sell you home, or you’ve paid the mortgage off, you’ll have to pay back the equity loan as well as a share of any increase in the value.
+Once you sell your home, or you’ve paid the mortgage off, you’ll have to pay back the equity loan as well as a share of any increase in the value.